Dakota State University: Accreditation and governance

 Dakota State is governed by the South Dakota Board of Regents and is accredited by the Higher Learning Commission (HLC).
 Programs in the College of Education are accredited by the CAEP.
 The Health Information Management programs are accredited by the Commission on Accreditation for Health Informatics and Information Management and in 2016 the program was named an Approved Education Partner (AEP) by the Healthcare Information and Management Systems Society (HIMSS).
 The undergraduate and business programs are accredited by Accreditation Council for Business Schools and Programs.

 Beadle Scholar

 An institutional repository (IR) was launched in August 2018 and named "Beadle Scholar" after former university president William Henry Harrison Beadle who served from 1889 to 1905.
 Beadle Scholar houses research and major projects by faculty and students including theses, posters, and works of art.
 Information housed on Beadle Scholar is generally accessible to all.

 CyberCorps Scholarship

 Dakota State University offers the nation's largest National Science Foundation CyberCorps: Scholarship for service program.
 The scholarship covers 100% of tuition and fees and additional funding for professional projects.
 Students who receive this scholarship will also be given $34,000 in stipends each year.
 Recipients also receive paid summer internships and guaranteed cyber employment in the government.
 This scholarship can be renewed for up to three years and each year requires the student to commit to a government job after graduation.

+MadLabs

+In October 2019, Dakota State University opened the Madison Cyber Labs (commonly referred to as MadLabs), an $18 million, 38,500-square-foot facility dedicated to cybersecurity research and economic development.The building serves as a multidisciplinary hub, housing over a dozen specialized, faculty-led laboratories that focus on areas such as digital forensics, vulnerability identification, and the security of Internet of Things (IoT) devices.
+MadLabs facilitates partnerships between students, faculty, government agencies, and private industry by providing both open collaborative environments and secure, classified research spaces.